Microphone Check 1, 2..

 Maybe our Government will crack down on this, just like they've elected to crack down on (fill in the blank).
 Then again, maybe not.
 But you guys will continue to get rejected as long as I own a cellular device - which won't be long.

 Good luck guys.

 Speaking of 'good luck', it amazes me how valued you become when your credit ranking is through the roof.
 It's like I'm 18 again.
-Each day, I'm the recipient of a new offer from some major card company, showcasing awesome rewards points and everything in between.
-This, from the SAME companies who once upon a time didn't quite value my sound track record of consistent payments (before I'd experience a few financial set backs), as they scurried to tell Collections on me (where I was "punished" for many years).
-Umm, just an FYI: I'm the SAME effin guy!
-Don't give me a second chance now, I've done perfectly fine without you...
+Each day, I'm the recipient of a new offer from some major card company showcasing awesome rewards points and everything in between.
+This, from the SAME companies who once upon a time didn't quite value my sound track record for YEARS of consistent timely payments before experiencing a few financial set backs which put a halt to my streak.
+I watched in awe as they scurried to tell Collections, cutting ties with me like a bad breakup.
+Umm, just an FYI: I'm the SAME effin' guy!
+Now you want to give me a 'second chance' when I've done perfectly fine without you?

 Credit cards are okay, but having leverage is better (perhaps, you can use that as a slogan).
 You're very welcome.